ethereum/consensus-specs/specs/phase0/p2p-interface.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->
 <!-- /TOC -->

+## Introduction

+This document contains the networking specification for Phase 0.

+It consists of four main sections:

+1. A specification of the network fundamentals.
+2. A specification of the three network interaction *domains* of the proof-of-stake consensus layer: (a) the gossip domain, (b) the discovery domain, and (c) the Req/Resp domain.
+3. The rationale and further explanation for the design choices made in the previous two sections.
+4. An analysis of the maturity/state of the libp2p features required by this spec across the languages in which clients are being developed.

 ## Network fundamentals